pablo-albaladejo/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.03-custom-filter-tools/explainer/readme.md

 import { tool } from 'ai';
 import { z } from 'zod';

-export const filterEmailsTool = tool({
+// ADDED: New tool for filtering emails by exact criteria export const filterEmailsTool = tool({
   description:
     "Filter emails by exact criteria like sender, recipient, date range, or text content.
 Use this for precise filtering (e.g., 'emails from John', 'emails before 2024-01-01', 'emails containing invoice').",